scottpham/swoopy-drag/README.md

 ### Text wrap

 Multiline text can be added with d3-jetpack.
-Select all of the `text` elements, clear the existing text, then use `d3.wordwrap` and `tspans` from d3-jetpack add wrapped text:
+Select all of the `text` elements, clear the existing text, then use `d3.wordwrap` and `tspans` to wrap the text:

     swoopySel.selectAll('text')
         .each(function(d){
           d3.select(this)
-              .text('')                        //remove initial
+              .text('')                        //clear text
               .tspans(d3.wordwrap(d.text, 20)) //20 char wrap
         })